MicrosoftDocs/power-platform/power-platform/alm/remove-table-app.md

 ---
 # Remove dependencies between tables and model-driven apps

-To remove dependencies between tables and model-driven apps, open the app in the app designer, remove it from the app navigation, and then remove it from the app.
+To remove dependencies between tables and model-driven apps, open the app in the app designer, remove the component, such as a table, from the app navigation, and then remove the component from the app.

 1. Sign into Power Apps (make.powerapps.com) and then go to in the **Apps** on the left navigation pane.
 1. Open the model-driven app in the app designer, then find the the component you no longer want the app to depend on.
 In this example, you see the table **Custom table** in the **Pages** left pane.
 Select **...** next to the item, and then select **Remove from navigation**.